-September 27, 2007 (the day preceding the publication of the proposed OPH services rule).15 However, on June 19, the House passed an amendment to the Senate-passed version of H.R.
+During the 110th Congress, legislation to delay implementation of the OPH services rule, as well as other recent Medicaid regulations, was introduced (e.g., S. 2460 and S. 2819).
+H.R.
+5613, as passed by the House, and H.R.
+2642 (a war supplemental spending bill), subsequently passed by the Senate, would provide for a moratorium until April 1, 2009, on any administrative action with respect to the OPH services rule, if that action is more restrictive than policies in place on September 27, 2007 (the day preceding the publication of the proposed OPH services rule).16 However, on June 19, the House passed an amendment to the Senate-passed version of H.R.
 2642 that did not include a moratorium on the OPH services rule.
 Subsequently, on June 26, the Senate agreed to the House version that excluded such a moratorium on this rule.
 On June 30, this bill became P.L.
 110-252.
 Subsequent legislation (e.g., H.R.
 7219, H.R.
 7241, S. 3656) would also establish a moratorium on the OPH services rule.

 To date, there is no moratorium on the OPH services rule.
-The American Recovery and Reinvestment Bill of 2009 that was approved by the House Energy and Commerce Committee on January 22, 2009, includes such a moratorium.
-That moratorium would prohibit the Secretary of Health and Human Services from taking any action until June 30, 2009 (through regulation, regulatory guidance, use of federal payment audit procedures, or other administrative action, policy, or practice, including a Medical Assistance Manual transmittal or state Medicaid director letter), to implement the final regulation covering outpatient hospital facility services.
+The Conference Agreement on the American Recovery and Reinvestment Act of 2009 (H.R.
+1) includes such a moratorium.
+That moratorium would prohibit the Secretary of Health and Human Services from taking any action until after June 30, 2009 (through regulation, regulatory guidance, use of federal payment audit procedures, or other administrative action, policy, or practice, including a Medical Assistance Manual transmittal or state Medicaid director letter), to implement the final regulation covering outpatient hospital facility services.
+The Congressional Budget Office and the Joint Committee on Taxation estimate that this moratorium, in combination with extended moratoria on other Medicaid rules (affecting case management services, school-based services, and provider taxes) and a Sense of the Congress that the Secretary should not promulgate final rules for three additional regulations (affecting cost limits for public providers, graduate medical education and rehabilitative services), would increase federal spending by \$105 million in FY2009.17 Separate cost estimates for the provisions affecting each individual regulation were not provided.